IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 ```
 @incollection{Lohr2025,
-    author       = {Lohr, David and Meyer, Lina and Woelk, Lena-Marie and Kovacevic, Dejan and Werner, René},
+    author       = {Lohr, David and Meyer, Lina and Woelk, Lena-Marie and Kovacevic, Dejan and Diercks, Björn-Philipp and Werner, René},
     title        = {Deep Learning-Based Image Restoration and Super-Resolution for Fluorescence Microscopy: Overview and Resources},
     booktitle    = {T-Cell Activation: Methods and Protocols},
     editor       = {Diercks, Björn-Philipp},